p-morris/p-morris.github.io/_pages/cv.md

 Created the [Raffler](https://www.telegraph.co.uk/men/thinking-man/raffler-introducing-the-app-that-could-win-you-1000-with-the-tou/) iOS app; a number one Lifestyle app in the UK and US.

 {: .work-list}
-* Built the app from the ground up, adopting `VIPER` as the architecture.
+* Built the app from the ground up, adopting an `MVVM` architecture.
 * Developed an open-source framework for [waterfalling ad requests](https://github.com/p-morris/WaterfallKit), achieving a 100% advertising fill-rate.
 * Built a "Snapchat Stories" type feature, in which videos, interactive games, and other widgets could be embedded in a full-screen newsfeed.
 * Developed and optimised an adaptive sales funnel within the app, which became the company's biggest source of revenue.